MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-android.md

 > * [Unity Windows](unity-windows.md)
 >
 > [!NOTE]
-> For Android developers using App Center, there is a change coming where Firebase SDK is required to use Push Notifications.
+> For Android developers using App Center, there's a change coming where Firebase SDK is required to use Push Notifications.
 For Android P, its required at the release date for the latest OS version.
 For all other versions of Android, it will be required after April 2019.
 For additional information, refer to the [App Center React Native migration guide](migration/react-native-android.md).

 [!INCLUDE [introduction to android](includes/introduction-android.md)]